PhangsTeam/sfng-docs/database_spec.md

 2. Establish a stable data structure that can be algorthmically traversed to build up indices of file and their associated metadata.
 3. The store should be flexible enough to include both telescope products and downstream analysis outputs (e.g., SFR maps)
 4. The storage should be human-navigable and use naming conventions that are easy to interpret.
-3. The method should provide a method for release of data to the general community.
+5. The method should provide a method for release of data to the general community.

+Here are a few use cases that the database structure should be able to solve.

+* You want to find all CO(1-0) maps

 #### Structure